SalishSeaCast/docs/rivers/river_input.rst

 From the maps, the percentage of the watershed that each river drains was estimated.

-Based on the values in Morrison et al. (2011), the approximate percentage of freshwater input from each river in our domain is given below:
+Based on the values in Morrison et al. (2011), the approximate percentage of freshwater input from each watershed in our domain is given below:

 * Fraser 44%
 * Skagit 12%